CPA Exam Changes

 2018 CPA Exam Changes:

-The CPA Exam will undergo several changes in 2018—from the content tested, to the exam software user interface design, to even an upgrade to the computer monitors in which the exam is delivered.
-These changes, while impactful to candidates, are much less alarming than the CPA Exam changes we saw in 2017, and most cases will actually improve the testing experience.
+The CPA Exam underwent several changes in 2018—from the content tested, to the Exam software user interface design, to an upgrade of the computer monitors in which the Exam was delivered.
+These changes, while impactful to candidates, were much less alarming than the CPA Exam changes we saw in 2017, and in most cases actually improved the testing experience.

 2018 CPA Exam Content Changes

-All content changes have been broken into two types of changes:
+All content changes were broken into two types of changes:

 - Updates to the representative tasks mapped out in the AICPA Blueprints

 - Content changes based on alterations to authoritative guidance